BlairBowen/Knowball/appendix/research/database-research.md

 ## Relational Databases

+> #### Conclusions
+> We will use MySQL as our primary database framework.
+Ultimately, the complexity of PostgreSQL is beyond our needs.
+MySQL is
+> more popular for lightweight web applications; PostgreSQL is more popular for large enterprise applications.
+Clearly, we are
+> the former.
+It's worth noting, too, that MySQL's ease of use will be a big help to us.
+A resource-intensive learning curve
+> could be a detriment to a project whose schedule is so tight.

 #### PostgreSQL

 PostgreSQL is robust, capable of handling complex queries and semi-structured data.
 It is an all-around option, with features